CBPFGMS/cbpfgms.github.io/pbialp/README.md

  `"2018"`

 If the provided value is not a valid number the datavis will default to the current year.

-For the accepted values for the years/periods please refer to the data API.
+For the accepted values for the years please refer to the data API.

+Multiple years are allowed.
+In this case, the values have to be separated by comma, for instance:

+`"2016, 2017, 2018"`

-This value defines only the selected year when the page loads: the user can easily change the selected year by clicking the corresponding buttons.
+This value defines only the selected year (or years) when the page loads: the user can easily change the selected year by clicking the corresponding buttons.
 Also, the user can select more than one year.

 **`data-partner`**: defines the partner type depicted by the data visualisation when the page loads.
 The value has to be a string.
 Accepted values: